ibm-bluemix-mobile-services/bms-clientsdk-web-applaunch/README.md

 To send metrics to the server use the ```IBMAppLaunch.sendMetrics(["metric-code"]);``` API.
 This API call sends the metrics information to the server.

 ### InApp Messages

-To display InApp messages invoke the following api
+To display InApp messages invoke the following API

 ```
 IBMAppLaunch.displayInAppMessages();
 ```

-**Note** : Here the context is the Activities context.

 ### Destroy